Loincloth: Native American

 In most Native American tribes, men used to wear some form of breechcloth, often with leggings.
 The style differed from tribe to tribe.
 In many tribes, the flaps hung down in front and back; in others, the breechcloth looped outside the belt and was tucked into the inside, for a more fitted look.
-Sometimes, the breechcloth was much shorter and a decorated apron panel was attached in front and behind.
+Sometimes, the breechcloth was much shorter, and a decorated apron panel was attached in front and behind.

-A Native American woman or teenage girl might also wear a fitted breechcloth underneath her skirt, but not as outerwear.
-However, in many tribes young girls did wear breechcloths like the boys until they became old enough for skirts and dresses.
+A Native American woman or adolescent girl might also wear a fitted breechcloth underneath her skirt, but not as outerwear.
+However, in many tribes, young girls did wear breechcloths like boys until they became old enough for skirts and dresses.
 Among the Mohave people of the American Southwest, a breechcloth given to a young female symbolically recognizes her status as hwame.

 Philippines

 In the Philippines, loincloths of any sort are generally called bahág.
-It is often a single, long, rectangular cloth that is not tied with a belt or string, and were made from either barkcloth or hand-woven textiles.
+It is often a single, long, rectangular cloth that is not tied with a belt or string and were made from either barkcloth or hand-woven textiles.
 The design of the weave is often unique to a specific tribe, while colors may denote the wearer’s social rank, such as plain white for commoners.

 Throughout the pre-colonial period, the bahág was the normative dress for commoners and the servile class (the alipin caste).
 It survives today among some indigenous tribes of the Philippines, most notably the various Cordilleran peoples in the mountains of inland northern Luzon.

-The bahág was also favoured by the pre-colonial noble (tumao) and warrior (timawa) classes of the Visayan people, as it showed off their elaborate, full-body tattoos (batok) that advertised combat prowess and other significant achievements.
+The bahág was also favoured by the pre-colonial noble (tumao) and warrior (timawa) classes of the Visayan people, as it showed off their elaborate, full-body tattoos (batok) that advertised combat prowess and other significant achievements:

 One method of wrapping the bahág involves first pulling the long rectangular cloth (usually around 2 to 3 m) in between the legs to cover the genitals, with a longer back flap.
 This back flap is then twisted across the right leg, then crossed at the waist in an anti-clockwise direction.
 It then goes under the front flap, then across the left leg.
 It is twisted back across the back loop, above the buttocks.
 The result is the two rectangular ends hanging in front of and behind the waist, with a loop around the legs resembling a belt.

 The native Tagalog word for "rainbow", bahagharì, literally means "loincloth of the king".